ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 }
 ```

-Sometimes the input parameter is assigned in this function -- to keep the
-code structure as close as possible to the Python:
+Sometimes the input parameter is assigned in this function, to keep the code structure as close as possible to the Python:

 ```python
 def __call__(self, x) -> mx.array: